IgniteUI/igniteui-docfx/en/components/financialchart_custom_indicators.md

 <div class="divider--half"></div>

-In the igxFinancialChart, you can enable custom financial indicators by adding names for them to the `customIndicatorNames` property and performing calculations for them in the `applyCustomIndicators` event.
+In the `igx-financial-chart`, you can enable custom financial indicators by adding names for them to the `customIndicatorNames` property and performing calculations for them in the `applyCustomIndicators` event.

 The following code example shows how to set up and calculate two custom indicators, one featuring the Simple Moving Average (SMA) and one displaying random values.